 Mr. Pratt was not only a reader but a thinker.
-He had his own ideas on every important subject and was always free to express them and to defend his position.
+He had his own ideas on every important subject and was aiways free to express them and to defend his position.
 His ideas along religious lines were broad but he believed that in the final end, wrongs would be righted and all would have to meet upon a common level.

 As a neighbor and friend he was social, companionable and liberal.
 In every step of life he has been a patriot.
-He loved the old flag and while he questioned some of the things that were done for the soldiers in the recent world's war, because such conveniences and comforts were not furnished the boys in blue during his time of service, he gave liberally to the Y. M. C. A. and subscribed heavily for liberty bonds.
+He loved the old flag and while he questioned some of the things that were done for the soldiers in the recent world's war, because such conveniences and comforts were not i rnished the boys in blue during 1 s (Continued on Page Four)